alexvanrooy/cp386_a4/README.md

 NOTE: make sure that the file _sample4_in.txt_ is present in the same directory as Question1 as the file is necassary for the program to run.

+## Use Examples
+###### Question1.c
+For each of these examples assume there are 4 unique resources in the system

+Requesting 1 of each resource for customer 0:
+> RQ 0 1 1 1 1

+Releasing some of the resources allocated to customer 0:
+> RL 0 1 0 0 1

+###### Question2.c
+Requesting a contiguous block of memory for process P0 with a size of 10000 bytes using Best-Fit algorithm:
+> RQ P0 10000 B

+Releasing the memory block allocated to process P0:
+> RL P0

 ## Screenshots
 ###### Question1.c
 When the program is first executed: